mathieui/unha2/docs/message.rst

       }
     }

-- ``subscriptions-changed`` - On things happening in subscribed rooms?
+.. _subscriptions-changed:

+Subscriptions-changed:

 - On new message in an existing room

 ::